 Current popular Science Fiction

 Sports, including coaching

 Travel guides from places other than the Regional category

-Our small but growing collection of graphic novels for adults includes both classic and contemporary titles and includes both fiction and non-fiction.
+Our small but growing collection of graphic novels for adults includes both classic and contemporary titles and includes both fiction and non-fiction which are shelved in Fooshee/Browsing Collection.
 We also have graphic novels for Juveniles and Young Adults in our Children's Collection.

-The collection was established in 2001 by the children of Ann Swanson Jackson, wife of Dr. Harold P. Jackson of the class of 1942.
+The collection was established in 2001 by the children of Ann Swanson Jackson, wife of Dr. Harold P. Jackson, C'1942.
+The idea of establishing a collection of children's literature in memory of Mrs. Jackson came from close friends and neighbors, Professor Scott Bates and Phoebe Bates.
 The Jacksons gave over 100 acres of land to the University.
 Mrs. Jackson loved children’s literature and loved Sewanee.